tomazzlender/snapshot_inspector/README.md

 Take snapshots of responses and mail messages while testing, and inspect them in a browser.
 A Ruby on Rails engine.
 Works with the default Ruby on Rails testing framework and RSpec.

-> **NOTICE:** the library is actively used during development, however, deem it as beta software.
+> **NOTICE:** the library is actively used during development of apps running in production, however, deem it as beta software.

 ## Rationale